Environmental Measurement and Modeling

 BS Mechanical Engineering, University of Colorado at Boulder

-Jason Ross, PE, is a General Engineer in the U.S. DOT Volpe Center's acoustics group.
-He has 25 years of experience working in acoustics, engineering, research, and planning within the transportation and energy industries.
-Jason's expertise includes project oversight, project management, grant management, preparing local, state and federal noise and vibration studies, engineering and final design of noise and vibration mitigation, and public outreach.
-Jason has worked on many of the nation’s largest infrastructure projects.
-Jason has provided oversight and direction for environmental professional teams in the noise, vibration, air quality, cultural resources, environmental planning, and sustainability planning disciplines.
+Jason C. Ross, PE, is a general engineer in the U.S. DOT Volpe Center's acoustics group.
+Ross has 25 years of experience working in acoustics, engineering, research, and planning within the transportation and energy industries.
+His expertise includes project oversight, project management, grant management, preparing local, state and federal noise and vibration studies, engineering and final design of noise and vibration mitigation, and public outreach.
+Ross has worked on many of the nation’s largest infrastructure projects.
+He has provided oversight and direction for environmental professional teams in the noise, vibration, air quality, cultural resources, environmental planning, and sustainability planning disciplines.

-For the Federal Aviation Administration, Jason is currently Project Manager of the development of the Aviation Environmental Design Tool.
-Jason manages a large team of software developers and subject matter experts to maintain and advance the FAA’s tool to model aircraft performance for fuel consumption, emissions, noise, and air quality.
-Jason led a study for the FAA to assess the implications of potential changes to the national noise policy on the environmental review of projects under the National Environmental Policy Act.
-Jason has supported the FAA’s Integrated Noise Model validation for the Grand Canyon and has conducted measurements, modeling, and analysis for numerous airport noise studies.
+For FAA, Ross is currently project manager of the development of the Aviation Environmental Design Tool.
+He manages a large team of software developers and subject matter experts to maintain and advance FAA’s tool to model aircraft performance for fuel consumption, noise, and air quality.
+Ross led a study for FAA to assess the implications of potential changes to the national noise policy on the environmental review of projects under the National Environmental Policy Act.
+He has supported FAA’s Integrated Noise Model validation for the Grand Canyon and has conducted measurements, modeling, and analysis for numerous airport noise studies.

-For the Federal Railroad Administration, Jason has conducted noise and vibration studies for numerous FRA-sponsored projects, research, design, and testing of new locomotive horn technologies to improve safety and reduce noise impact, authored the FRA’s High-Speed Ground Transportation Noise and Vibration Guidance Manual, and is currently supporting FRA’s new Corridor Identification and Development Program to expand intercity passenger rail across the United States.
+For FRA, Ross has conducted noise and vibration studies for numerous FRA-sponsored projects, research, design, and testing of new locomotive horn technologies to improve safety and reduce noise impact, authored FRA’s High-Speed Ground Transportation Noise and Vibration Guidance Manual, and is currently supporting FRA’s new Corridor Identification and Development Program to expand intercity passenger rail across the United States.

-Jason is an active member of the Transportation Research Board and the Institute of Noise Control Engineering.
-He has written papers and made presentations at conferences for the Institute of Noise Control Engineering, Inter-Noise, Acoustical Society of America, and Transportation Research Board.
+Ross is an active member of the Transportation Research Board (TRB) and the Institute of Noise Control Engineering.
+Ross has written papers and made presentations at conferences for the Institute of Noise Control Engineering, Inter-Noise, Acoustical Society of America, and TRB.

 Matthew C. Simon, PhD